mhebbel2/comfyui-model-installer/README.md

 ## Requirements

 Runs on linux (tested debian/bash).

-You need to install vastai CLI: https://cloud.vast.ai/cli/
+If you want to use the remote vast ai uploading feature you need to install vastai CLI:

+https://cloud.vast.ai/cli/

+and get an API key and login the cli.